 The Slot Conference (SC) is a "Working Conference".
-Regularly attracting over 1200 delegates, from over 230 airlines and representatives of over 85 schedules-facilitated or fully coordinated airports this twice-yearly meeting is one of IATA's largest events.
+Regularly attracting over 230 airlines and representatives of over 85 schedules-facilitated or fully coordinated airports this twice-yearly meeting is one of IATA's largest events.

 This event requires registration.
-Invitations to register for SC149 will be sent out directly to all accredited delegates early September 2021.
+Invitations to register for SC149 in-person or virtually were sent to all accredited delegates 09 September 2021.

 It is the responsibility of the Head Delegate of each organization to make sure their delegation is up to date as only delegates accredited in the Online Accreditation System can be invited to register for the conference.
 If you have not received an invitation please check with the Head Delegate of your organization that you are accredited, if not they should do this.
 We have created a help page for OAS with more information.
 If you are accredited in OAS and have not received an invitation to register by the time that registration opens please contact the registration team directly at IATASC@MCVEIGH.COM.